 3. Get help.
 Ask for help when you need it.
 Sitting and doing nothing while my husband cooked, cleaned, and took care of the older two kids was hard for me.
 I felt like a failure.
 Yet, during this time, I couldn't do much.
 Ezra needed extra attention, and I was the one he mainly needed.
 Like I mentioned, he was eating much more often, which left me sitting on the couch for at least 30 minutes every two hours.
 I was also more tired because those longer stretches of night sleep had regressed.
 So, I needed to accept the help.
 Find help wherever you can and don't feel bad accepting it.

 4. Keep practicing.
-One key thing I talk about in my Newborn E-Guide is practicing good sleep skills.
+One key thing I talk about in my New Bundle of Joy Sleep E-Course is practicing good sleep skills.
 I don't ever recommend sleep training a newborn, but there are some things you can practice from the start to lay a good foundation for sleep later.
 Don't throw all of those out the window at six weeks.
 Yes, you may not have quite as much success during this time, but keep trying and he'll eventually get back to it once you're over the peak of this mountain.

 5. Focus on the good.
 Yes, it's a hard couple of weeks.
 However, there's also quite a bit of exciting things happening too.
 This is when your baby will begin to make eye contact with you.
 He will start smiling in response to you as well as cooing and "talking" to you.
 Moments like these make the tough times worth it!

 The 6-week hump is a common time of struggle for parents of newborns.
 Thankfully, it is temporary.
 Go with the flow, get help, and keep practicing good sleep skills, and you'll get through it soon enough!
 Which of the above tips was the most helpful to you?
 Comment and let me know!